Mission, Vision, Values

 our Mission

-Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.
+Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope.

-our Values
+Team Values

 All Are WElcome